goochjs/hcm-scripts/README.md

 These scripts automate the extraction and monitoring of Oracle HCM data.

+## Pre-requisites

+- Linux
+- bash
+- curl
+- sed (GNU compliant)

 ## Deployment

 Clone the whole repo to wherever you want or, at the very least, copy the /bin and /cfg folders.

-Note that the scripts have configuration variables defined, named `POLL_INTERVAL` and `POLL_COUNT`.
-These drive the loop, through which the scripts check whether the extract jobs have completed.
-They may need amending, dependent on the length of time the longest Oracle job takes to execute.
-The `POLL_INTERVAL` setting in measured in seconds.
+Note that the scripts have configuration variables defined, named `CONNECT_TIMEOUT` and `MAX_TIME`.
+These drive the web service calls.
+The former defines how many seconds the script will wait on making each web service call, before reporting a connection timeout.
+The latter defines how the maximum time (in seconds) the script will wait for each individual web service call to complete.
+These may need to be adjusted, depending on the performance of Oracle HCM.

 ## hcm-extract.sh